Amazon Sales Trends: Day of the Week Performance Analysis

-Selling on Amazon continues to get more competitive, so identifying and capitalizing on sales trends can help you as a seller stand out from the competition, maximizing sales without giving up on profitability.
+Selling on Amazon continues to get more competitive, so identifying and capitalizing on sales trends can help you as a seller stand out from the competition.

 One of the trends that we track is shopping habits and how the day of the week performance impacts key metrics like sales and conversion rates.
 Understanding the shopping trends of your customers and optimizing your campaigns to match with how your sales fluctuate throughout the week can help make a huge difference.

 What is the busiest day of the week for sales on Amazon?

-While each customer is unique on the Amazon platform, we definitely see trends in our client’s accounts in overall sales and conversion rates.
-Previous studies of online shopping like that found on Similarweb.com indicated that Sunday and Monday were the busiest days for online sales – with Tuesday being the strongest.
+While each customer is unique on the Amazon platform, we see trends in our client’s accounts in overall sales and conversion rates.
+Recent studies of online shopping like that found on Oribi indicate that Monday and Tuesday are the busiest days for online sales – with Tuesday being the strongest.

 As of April 2023, Mondays have the highest traffic and sales.

-Shoppers follow patterns over the week and after pulling data from 100M clicks, we find that Mondays are the best days.
+Shoppers follow patterns over the week and after pulling data from 138M clicks, we find that Mondays are the best days.
 Both traffic and purchase intent are at their peaks on Mondays, which means high search impressions and ad efficiency.
-Tuesdays follow up to be the second-best day with above average traffic and conversion rates coming in slightly less than Mondays at 14.1%.
+Tuesdays are the second-best day with above average traffic and conversion rates coming in slightly less than Mondays at 13.9%.

 MAKING SENSE OF IT ALL

 While the graph above lays it out best, here’s a quick breakdown by each day:

 Sunday This is a high traffic day.
 However, we’re seeing the lowest average conversion rates which means shoppers are doing a lot of browsing but their purchase intent is low.

 Monday This is the best day overall.
 Mondays have proven to have the highest traffic and the highest conversion rates throughout the week.
 When optimizing campaigns from both a growth and efficiency standpoint, this would be the day to ramp up bids and budgets.